Murli0399/Java_Interview_Question/README.md

 - 210 .
 What is a Functional Interface?
 - 210 .
 What is a stream?
 - 211 .
 Explain streams with an example.
-- what are intermediate operations in streams?
+- What are intermediate operations in streams?
 - 212 .
 What are terminal operations in streams?
 - 213 .
 What are method references?
 - 214 .
 What are lambda expressions?